 Foods Vegans Can't Eat

-Meat includes any animal flesh like chicken, beef, pork, lamb, goat, duck, and more.
-It doesn't matter whether the meat was farmed or hunted; a vegan diet doesn't allow for any animal products.
+Meat includes any animal flesh like chicken, beef, pork, lamb, goat, duck, fish, and more.
+It doesn't matter whether the meat was farmed or hunted; vegan diet foods don’t allow for any animal products.

-Animal by-products aren't suitable for vegan diet foods either.
+Animal by-products aren't suitable for vegan diets either.
 These include animal fat, lard, bone marrow, and other products derived from dead animals.

 Best Meat Substitutes: Bean burgers, Beyond Meat burger, tempeh, seitan, tofu, soy chorizo, mock chicken.